Regularity criteria for the 3D Navier-Stokes and MHD equations: Introduction

 Finally, remarkable improvements were made by Chen, Miao and Zhang who obtained the extended BKM criterion \eqref{BKM-extended} in terms of the velocity $u$ only \cite{CMZ}, as well as the Prodi-Serrin regularity criterion in terms of Besov spaces \cite{CMZ08}:

 In this paper, we will establish a new regularity criterion for the MHD system, which imposes condition only on low modes of the velocity field.
-The criterion resembles the extended Beale-Kato-Majda condition \eqref{BKM-extended} \cite{CCM, CMZ,P}, but in fact it is weaker as we take advantage of a dissipation wavenumber $\Lambda(t)$ similar to the one introduced by Cheskidov and Shvydkoy \cite{CS} for the 3D NSE.
-The wavenumber $\Lambda(t)$, defined for each individual solution (in terms of $u$ only), separates the inertial range from the dissipation range where the viscous terms $\Delta u$ and $\Delta b$ dominate.
-The dissipation wavenumber is defined so that the critical $B^{-1+\frac{3}{r}}_{\infty,\infty}$ norm of $u$ is small above $\Lambda$ for some $2\leq r<6$.
-So it is larger than the dissipation wavenumber for the NSE defined with $r=\infty$ in \cite{CS}.
-This is due to the fact that there are less cancellations and more terms to control for the MHD system.
-It is worth mentioning that this method is also applied to the supercritical quasi-geostrophic equation in \cite{Dsqg} and to the Hall-magneto-hydrodynamics system in \cite{Dhmhd}.
-Regularity criteria obtained in these papers are weaker than all the corresponding Prodi-Serrin type criteria.
-The dissipation wavenumber is also related to the determining wavenumber used in \cite{CD-sqg-determ, CDK} to estimate the number of determining modes for fluid flows.
+The criterion resembles the extended Beale-Kato-Majda condition \eqref{BKM-extended} \cite{CCM, CMZ,P}, but in fact it is weaker as we take advantage of a dissipation wavenumber $\Lambda_r(t)$ for $r\in[2,6)$ similar to the one introduced by Cheskidov and Shvydkoy \cite{CS} for the 3D NSE.
+The dissipation wavenumber $\Lambda_r(t)$ is defined as